Local Government by-elections

 Recommendation

-A legally registered nominating organization may request recommendation forms (A5 form) from the territorial election office of the place of list establishment.
-The recommendation forms can be collected immediately after the request, but no earlier than the 50th day before the election.
-After this, recommendation forms can be requested and collected on working days during office hours.
+A legally registered nominating organization may request recommendation sheets (A5 form) from the regional election office of the place of list establishment.
+The recommendation sheets can be collected immediately after the request, but no earlier than the 50th day before the election.
+After this, recommendation sheets can be requested and collected on working days during office hours.

 Submitting the County List

-The county list must be submitted to the territorial election commission competent for registration (of the place of list establishment) no later than 4:00 PM on the 33rd day before the election by submitting the recommendation forms along with the L4 and SZ4 forms.
-The candidates on the list must also declare that they will not use foreign support or assets originating from foreign support in relation to the given election for the purpose of influencing or attempting to influence the will of the voters.
+The county list must be submitted to the regional election commission competent for registration (of the place of list establishment) no later than 4:00 PM on the 33rd day before the election by submitting the recommendation sheets along with the L4 and SZ4 forms.
+The candidates on the list must also declare that they will not use foreign funding or assets originating from foreign support in relation to the given election for the purpose of influencing or attempting to influence the will of the voters.

 The list may contain a maximum of three times as many candidates as the number of mandates that can be obtained from the list.
 The order of candidates on the list is determined by the nominating organization and cannot be changed after the list is submitted.
 If a candidate is removed from the list, the next candidate in order on the list takes their place.
 No new candidates can be added to the submitted list.